awsdocs/amazon-eks-user-guide/doc_source/update-managed-node-group.md

    + **Kubernetes labels** — Add or remove Kubernetes labels to the nodes in your node group\.
 The labels shown here are only the labels that you have applied with Amazon EKS\.
 Other labels may exist on your nodes that are not shown here\.

 1. On the **Edit node group** page edit the **Group size** if necessary\.
-   + **Minimum size** — Specify the current number of worker nodes that the managed node group should maintain\.
+   + **Minimum size** — Specify the minimum number of worker nodes that the managed node group can scale in to\.
    + **Maximum size** — Specify the maximum number of worker nodes that the managed node group can scale out to\.
 Managed node groups can support up to 100 nodes by default\.
    + **Desired size** — Specify the current number of worker nodes that the managed node group should maintain\.